Are you thinking about buying a home in Sonoma County, California? It's a great choice!…

 Do All First-Time Home Buyers in California Have to Pay PMI?

-First-time home buyers in California often have a lot of questions about the different requirements for a mortgage loan.
+First-time home buyers in California typically have a lot of questions about the different requirements for a mortgage loan.
 Today, we will address one of the most common questions on this subject:

-The short answer: Whether or not you have to pay for private mortgage insurance (PMI) will largely depend on the amount of money you put down.
-If you make a down payment below 20%, resulting in a loan-to-value ratio above 80%, you’ll probably have to pay for PMI.
+Short answer: Whether or not you have to pay for private mortgage insurance (PMI) will largely depend upon the amount of money you put down.
+If you make a down payment below 20%, which leads to a loan-to-value ratio above 80%, you’ll probably have to pay for PMI.

 What Is Private Mortgage Insurance?